Spread of Islam: Arabia

 At Mecca, Muhammad is said to have received repeated embassies from various tribes.

 Greater Syria

-Like their Byzantine and late Sasanian predecessors, the Marwanid caliphs nominally ruled the various religious communities but allowed the communities' own appointed or elected officials to administer most internal affairs.
+Like their Byzantine and late Sasanian predecessors, the Marwanid caliphs of the Umayyad dynasty nominally ruled the various religious communities but allowed the communities' own appointed or elected officials to administer most internal affairs.
 Yet the Marwanids also depended heavily on the help of non-Arab administrative personnel and on administrative practices (e.g., a set of government bureaus).
-As the conquests slowed and the isolation of the fighters (muqatilah) became less necessary, it became more and more difficult to keep Arabs garrisoned.
-As the tribal links that had so dominated Umayyad politics began to break down, the meaningfulness of tying non-Arab converts to Arab tribes as clients was diluted; moreover, the number of non-Muslims who wished to join the ummah was already becoming too large for this process to work effectively.
+As the conquests slowed and the isolation of the fighters became less necessary, it became increasingly difficult to keep Arabs garrisoned.
+As the tribal links that had so dominated Umayyad politics began to break down, the significance of tying non-Arab converts to Arab tribes as clients was diluted; moreover, the number of non-Muslims seeking to join the ummah was already becoming too large for this process to work effectively.